Olanetsoft/awesome-hackathon-projects/README.md

   [ResumeCraft](https://codevickk.hashnode.dev/creating-resumecraft-an-application-that-helps-you-create-resumes-ckjescfzx00u4h4s12n38azuk) - Creating resumeCraft - An application that helps you create resumes.

   [Santa Meme And download](https://harshilparmar.hashnode.dev/create-santa-meme-and-download) - Santa Meme And download

+  [Shortcut search](https://blog.alyssaholland.me/keyboard-shortcut-search) - Shortcut Search: Quickly Find a Shortcut with the Press of a Key

   [Site Sheet](https://blog.gauravtewari.xyz/sitesheet-convert-google-sheet-into-api-or-website-in-a-snap) - SiteSheet - Convert Google Sheet into API or Website in a Snap